-Spring is here and that means spring cleaning.
-It's time to remove all that dirt and grime that has settled on your deck, siding, or even your car.
-For those of you who think that the spring rains do a fine enough job, rest assured unfortunately they do not.
+It's time to remove all that dirt and grime that has settled on your deck, siding or even your car.
+For those of you who think that rainfall does a fine enough job, unfortunately, it does not.
 Horizontal surfaces collect and harbor pollutants that require a bit more elbow grease than mother nature can deliver.
 The easiest, most effective way of cleaning these surfaces is with a pressure washer.
 These machines come in a variety of styles and sizes.
-And with additional attachments can be used for more than just cleaning your deck.
-For home owners and contractors these machines have become a necessity.
-Pressure washers are versatile, economical and powerful tools
+And, with additional attachments, they can be used for more than just cleaning your deck.
+For homeowners and contractors, these machines have become a necessity.
+Pressure washers are versatile, economical and powerful tools.

 Purchasing a pressure washer is a wise investment.
-It's versatility around the house or job site can reduce time and energy tremendously.
-From cleaning your deck to pumping out water from your pool, to removing debris from compacted pipes these tools have more uses than you may think.
+Its versatility around the house or job site can reduce time and energy tremendously.
+From cleaning your deck and pumping out water from your pool to removing debris from compacted pipes, these tools have more uses than you may think.
 Many manufacturers sell additional attachments that allow for a host of other uses.

-For those of you who live in areas where water is scarce pressure washers are very economical and do in fact conserve water when used appropriately.
-For most projects a pressure washer will use 80% less water than a standard garden hose with a flow restrictive nozzle.
-Comparatively speaking a pressure washer can use less water than it would take to fill a bathtub.
+For those of you who live in areas where water is scarce, pressure washers are very economical and do in fact conserve water when used appropriately.
+For most projects, a pressure washer will use 80 percent less water than a standard garden hose with a flow restrictive nozzle.
+Comparatively speaking, a pressure washer can use less water than it would take to fill a bathtub.
 Conserving water has become an area of great concern nowadays.

 There are a host of pressure washers on the market today.
-Almost every equipment manufacturer has their brand on a pressure washer.
-There are gasoline powered, electric powered, and even diesel powered pressure washers.
+Almost every equipment manufacturer has its brand on a pressure washer.
+There are gasoline-powered, electric-powered and diesel-powered pressure washers.
 Some even have heating coils that produce hot water.
 So, how do you know what machine is right for you?
-The first questions you have to ask; is how often will you use it and what will I use it for?
-As previously mentioned, there are a variety of uses for such an item around the house, farm, or job site.
-Most pressure washers are divided into three classes: light duty and standard duty and Industrial or heavy duty.
+First, you need to ask yourself - 1.
+How often will I use it, and 2. what will I use it for?
+As previously mentioned, there are a variety of uses for such an item around the house, farm or job site.
+Most pressure washers are divided into three classes: light duty, standard duty and industrial or heavy duty.
 Usage is metered by the number of hours of use, much like boat motors.
-If you expect to use it less than 500 hours then a standard duty would be right for you.
-However if you are a deck refinishing contractor expecting to use your machine for a 1000 hours or more then a heavy duty is more in line with your needs.
-If you don't really think you'll need a pressure washer all that much then renting is always an option.
-The cost is about $50 a day and depending an you chore list you can usually accomplish all you set out to do in a day.
+If you expect to use it less than 500 hours, then a standard duty would be right for you.
+However, if you are a deck refinishing contractor expecting to use your machine for 1,000 hours or more, then a heavy duty is more in line with your needs.
+If you don't really think you'll need a pressure washer all that much, then renting is always an option.
+The cost is about $50 a day and, depending on your chore list, you can usually accomplish everything you set out to do in a day.

 Let's look at the anatomy of a pressure washer.
 All pressure washers have some basic components.
-First they have a engine or in the case with electric pressure washer a motor.
+First, they have an engine or, in the case with electric pressure washers, a motor.
 This mechanism drives the pump.
 The pump is what pressurizes the water.
-For engines and motors the thing to look at is the horsepower.
-The greater the horsepower typically the greater the amount of PSI the pump can deliver.
-The greater the horse power the less stress the motor has too endure to operation.
+For engines and motors, the thing to look at is the horsepower.
+The greater the horsepower, typically the greater the amount of PSI the pump can deliver.
+The greater the horsepower, the less stress the motor has to endure to operate.

 Gas motors are most common.
-They have some pro and cons however.
+They have some pro and cons, however.
 They are heavy in weight.
-Also gas motors require maintenance.
-The need periodic oil changes, and filter changes.
-They also tend to vibrate which means if you use them ON a deck (not recommended) the home owner will feel the whole house shake.
-Also gas motors tend to be noisy.
+Also, gas motors require maintenance.
+They need periodic oil and filter changes.
+They also tend to vibrate, which means if you use them ON a deck (not recommended) the homeowner will feel the whole house shake.
+Also, gas motors tend to be noisy.

-Electric motors have come on the scene recently and they are far more quiet.
-The do not require maintenance.
-And can be somewhat lighter and easier to maneuver.
-They do however require a tremendous amount to power to operate.
-Most need a designated 20 AMP circuit and from that will draw an average of 17 amps, excluding the initial draw.
-So, depending on the way a house is wired you may find yourself tripping some breakers.
+Electric motors have come on the scene recently, and they are far more quiet.
+They do not require maintenance and can be somewhat lighter and easier to maneuver.
+They do, however, require a tremendous amount of power to operate.
+Most need a designated 20 AMP circuit to draw an average of 17 amps, excluding the initial draw.
+So, depending on the way a house is wired, you may find yourself tripping some breakers.
 Also, they should not be used with extension cords more than 10 gauge.
-If you use anything higher you run the risk of burning the motor out.
-Also electric are somewhat more costly, but no where near as costly as diesel.
+If you use anything higher, you run the risk of burning the motor out.
+Electric motors are somewhat more costly, but no where near as costly as diesel.
 Diesel engines are about twice the cost for a gasoline engine.
-As time goes on I think you will see electric motors becoming more and more prevalent.
+As time goes on, we think electric motors will become more and more prevalent.

 The next component of importance is the pump.
 Again, the pump is what pressurizes the water.
-Pumps too, typically require some maintenance.
-If you store the pump in a place that may freeze you will need to winterize otherwise you risk damaging the internal parts.
+Pumps also typically require some maintenance.
+If you store the pump in a place that may freeze, you will need to winterize.
+Otherwise, you risk damaging the internal parts.
 Pumps come in a variety of models.
-Some a wobble some axial, and are camshaft.
+Some are wobble, some axial and some are camshaft.
 Camshaft driven pumps are optimal.
-Many also have features such a chemical injectors.
+Many also have features such as chemical injectors.
 This feature is nice in that it allows the operator to apply cleaning solutions through the machine's pumps.
-The injector is a great time saver however some chemicals can harm or corrode internal parts.
-Another thing to consider when looking at pumps is the connect it has with the engine.
-Direct drive is common now but there are still some out there run on an indirect or belt system.
+The injector is a great time saver, however, some chemicals can harm or corrode internal parts.
+Another thing to consider when looking at pumps is the connection it has with the engine.
+Direct drive is common now, but there are still some out there that run on an indirect or belt system.
 Direct drive is the most efficient as there are no belts to slip.
-However when a direct drive breaks it usually requires you to send the while machine back to the manufacturer for repairs.
-Most pumps too are contained in an aluminum housing.
-The is housing is good in that it reduces the overall weight of the machine but too reacts badly with some chemicals.
+However, when a direct drive breaks, it usually requires you to send the whole machine back to the manufacturer for repairs.
+Most pumps are contained in an aluminum housing.
+The housing is good in that it reduces the overall weight of the machine, but reacts badly with some chemicals.
 More on that later.

-Next you have the high pressure hose.
+Next, you have the high-pressure hose.
 This item is standard on all pressure washing machines.
-It is usually 3/8" fabric woven rubber encased.
-Hoses today usually come with quick connect coupler which allows for ease in assembly.
-The biggest thing to pay attention to with the hose is it's condition.
-Remember there is pressurized water in that line.
+It is usually 3/8" fabric woven and rubber encased.
+Hoses today usually come with a quick connect coupler, which allows for ease in assembly.
+The biggest thing to pay attention to with the hose is its condition.
+Remember, there is pressurized water in that line.
 A weak spot or crack can cause serious damage to you or an object.
-The other thing to pay attention too is marking.
-The hoses have a tendency to leaves marks on some things.
-The rubber sheathing tend to deteriorate and the vibrations from the pump can leave black marks all over your finished product if you are not careful.
-They have non marking hoses now.
-If you are a deck refinishing contractor it is worth the investment to purchase some of these hoses.
+The other thing to pay attention to is marking.
+The hoses have a tendency to leave marks.
+The rubber sheathing tends to deteriorate, and the vibrations from the pump can leave black marks all over your finished product, if you are not careful.
+They have non-marking hoses now.
+If you are a deck refinishing contractor, it is worth the investment to purchase some of these hoses.

 The final two components are the gun and the lance.
 The gun is the on/off switch.
 Guns are very important.
-If you recall above there was mention of aluminum and chemical reaction.
-The gun's internal components are susceptible to corrosion of you run chemicals directly through your pump using the chemical injectors.
-Most guns have brass parts and these are good, but depending on the chemicals you use you may want to invest in a gun with stainless steel internal parts.
-Guns should always be checked for working good condition.
-If the gun malfunctions you run the risk of serious injury.
+If you recall above, there was mention of an aluminum and chemical reaction.
+The gun's internal components are susceptible to corrosion if you run chemicals directly through your pump using the chemical injectors.
+Most guns have brass parts and these are good, but depending on the chemicals you use, you may want to invest in a gun with stainless steel internal parts.
+Guns should always be checked for good working condition.
+If the gun malfunctions, you run the risk of serious injury.

-The lance is actually a two part component.
-The wand, which is the shaft.
-This again is usually metal (aluminum) and comes in a variety of lengths.
+The lance is actually a two-part component.
+The wand, which is the shaft, is usually metal (aluminum) and comes in a variety of lengths.
 The standard wand is 36 inches.
-But if you require longer, let's say for railings or balcony fascia, you may want to purchase and extension wand.
+But, if you require longer, let's say for railings or balcony fascia, you may want to purchase an extension wand.
 The last part of the lance is the nozzle.
 The nozzle focuses the pressurized water into a stream.
 Nozzles come in a variety of sizes and styles.
-They too, are a very important component of a the pressure washer.
-The choice in the nozzle depends primarily on the task you wanting to accomplish.
-Nozzles types vary depending on machine type and manufacturer.
+They too are a very important component of a pressure washer.
+The choice in the nozzle depends primarily on the task you want to accomplish.
+Nozzle types vary depending on machine type and manufacturer.
 Most nozzles contain two sets of numbers.
-The first set of numbers indicate the capacity size.
-This this the diameter that the water enters the nozzle.
-The second sets of numbers indicate the spray angle in degrees the water leaves the nozzle.
+The first set of numbers indicates the capacity size.
+This is the diameter that the water enters the nozzle.
+The second set of numbers indicates the spray angle in degrees that the water leaves the nozzle.
 A zero degree expels the water in a stream.
-This nozzle has forces that will actually penetrate soft materials and is reserved for reaching distant objects like under eaves.
-After that nozzles typical increase in angle size by about 15 degrees.
-A 25 degree nozzle is good for general cleaning. ( A 40 degree nozzle is preferred for deck cleaning, especially softwoods) Many manufacturers color code their nozzles for easy recognition.
+This nozzle has forces that will actually penetrate soft materials and are reserved for reaching distant objects like under eaves.
+After that, nozzles typically increase in angle size by about 15 degrees.
+A 25-degree nozzle is good for general cleaning.
+A 40-degree nozzle is preferred for deck cleaning, especially softwoods.
+Many manufacturers color code their nozzles for easy recognition.
 Be sure to check the owner's manual to verify the angle for each color.
-Choosing the correct angle for the job is critical in forecasting the efficiency and quality if your work.
+Choosing the correct angle for the job is critical in forecasting the efficiency and quality of your work.
 Some additional nozzles include blasters, which deliver several streams of water at once.
-These can be useful for cleaning certain things but should not be used on decking.
+These can be useful for cleaning certain things, but should not be used on decking.

 Accessories can help accomplish some tasks and increase the versatility of the machine.
 Items such as a telescoping extension/wand, remote control chemical inlet injectors, power scrub brushes, drain cleaning systems or even pump reversal units can bring new uses for a pressure washer.
-Pressure washers have come a along way in a short time in cost in efficiency and in power.
-Cleaning deck surfaces is just one of the many application for such a machine.
-Next time we will discuss how to use a pressure washer correctly to clean you deck.
-In the meantime go out an get one, you will be surprised at how many uses it has.
+Pressure washers have come a along way in a short time in cost, efficiency and power.
+Cleaning deck surfaces is just one of the many applications for such a machine.
+Next time, we will discuss how to use a pressure washer correctly to clean your deck.
+In the meantime, go out and get one.
+You will be surprised at how many uses it has.